futuchain/FUTU/index.md

 ### 4 - Futuristic engine
 •Presentation of the IC internet conjoiner platform and publication of first projects and partnerships •(NFTs)
-•Launch of pools to invest directly in projects on the internet conjoiner using $RIST token
+•Launch of pools to invest directly in projects on the internet conjoiner using $RICO token

 ### 5 - Futuchan
 •nft presentation of artists from the Futuchain Futuchan community